Cast Iron Skillet Blue Cornbread (Gluten & Dairy Free Options)

 Here are some great mills who safely produce organic, non-GMO grains, including corn flours:

 Anson Mills is South Carolina is my favorite (no affiliation) artisan grain milll.
 Their grains are heirloom and organic milled in small batches so they are extremely fresh, including their corn meals and flours.
 The Native Fine Blue Corn Meal ranges from shades of blue to deep purple from season to season.
-This and the Antebellum Coarse Yellow Corn Meal are what I used in this recipe.
+This and the Antebellum Coarse Yellow Corn Meal are what I often use in this recipe.
 Both are phenomenal!

 Now grab your skillet and let's cook some crazy-good cornbread!